 - (a) Where an applicant drives for a distance in an incorrect position on the straight or on a bend, a fault may be recorded for 'Position on the Straight' or on the 'Bend' as the case may be. - (b) Where an applicant unnecessarily crosses a central continuous white line which is clearly visible, a fault may be recorded for 'Road Markings' only.
 A 'Position' fault should not be recorded in this case - (c) Where a driver weaves in and out unnecessarily around intermittently parked vehicles, a fault may be recorded for 'Position on the Straight'.
-(See also 'React'). - (d) Where traffic lanes, including a 'hard shoulder' are provided and an applicant drives for a distance in an incorrect lane for the direction which is to be followed, a fault may be recorded for 'Position on the Straight'.
-Where an applicant drives for a distance on, or straddles a hard shoulder in order to allow faster traffic to overtake a fault should not be recorded.
+(See also 'React'). - (d) Where there are wide traffic lanes, and an applicant drives too close to either side a fault may be recorded for position on the straight. - (e) Where an applicant drives for a distance in an incorrect lane for the direction which is to be followed, a fault may be recorded for 'Position on the Straight'.